The Charlie Parker Story: Background

-"Ko-Ko" is probably the most controversial track on the album.
-Many sources state that Gillespie is the trumpet player on this track in place of Davis (including the liner notes of one of Davis' own albums: The Musings of Miles).
-Various reasons are given: the difficulty of the piece was too much for young Miles, his nerves got the better of him, or simply that he was not present at the time of recording.
-Other sources insist that it is indeed Miles on this track and attempt to prove it.
 Some sources additionally state that a) Gillespie played both trumpet and piano on this track or that b) it is impossible for Gillespie to have played both trumpet and piano on this track.
 One source states that Hakim played piano on the introduction and the coda, allowing Gillespie to play during Parker's solo.
 It should be pointed out that there is no piano on the master track of Ko-Ko except during Parker's solo, so this is clearly erroneous, but the piano does begin at the beginning of Parker's solo making it unlikely that the trumpet player would have had time to switch instruments.
 On the aborted take 1 of Ko-Ko, however, the piano can be heard behind the "Cherokee" melody which both the trumpet and saxophone play.
 So on take 1, at least, Gillespie cannot have been playing both trumpet and piano.
 See the various resources for further discussions on this controversy.